-Shara is the founder and Executive Director of the Aquatic Adventures Science Education Foundation, which provides tuition-free education for urban youth with a focus on science, the ocean and nature.
-Aquatic Adventures helps to connect youth to science and inspires envrironmental action and the pursuit of further education through experiential learning opportunities.
+Shara is the founder and Executive Director of the Ocean Discovery Institute, which provides tuition-free education for urban youth with a focus on science, the ocean and nature.
+The institute, (previously called Aquatic Adventures) helps to connect youth to science and inspires envrironmental action and the pursuit of further education through experiential learning opportunities.
 This includes both clasroom and living laboratories, intensive after school and summer programs and habitat-based community restoration events.
 Although she was born in landlocked Phoenix, AZ, she has spent the majority of her life working with the ocean.
 Shara holds a B.S. in Environmental Science from U.C.
 Santa Barbara and an M.A. in Marine Resource Management from the Rosenstiel School of Marine and Atmospheric Science at the University of Miami.
 Before she started Aquatic Adventures, she also taught marine science and evolutionary biology for 9 years at the University of San Diego.
 Shara has recieved numerous awards for her involvement with Aquatic Adventures, including the Channel 10 Leadership Award (2000), Earth Organization of the year (2003), San Diego Park and Recreation's Volunteer Organization of the Year (2003), the United Domestic Workers of America Community Leadership Award (2004), The San Diego County Clean Water Award (2004), The San Diego River Park Foundation Education Award (2004) and the National SeaWorld, Bush Gardens and Fuji Film Environmental Excellence Award (2005, 2008).
 Aquatic Adventures was also featured on the Today Show in 2007.

 Baja Bound caught up with Shara in July of 2008 for a quick interview...

-SF: Aquatic Adventures first began as a summer camp in 1998.
-In 1999, it became Aquatic Adventures Science Education Foundation when we received our non-profit status.
+SF: The Ocean Discovery Institute first began as a summer camp called Aquatic Adventures Science Education Foundation when we initially received our non-profit status.
 I founded the organization for several reasons.
 Initially, I was teaching part time at USD in marine science and biology and wanted to provide science opportunties for younger students.
 Soon after the summer camp began, I realized that the students who were most in need of these types of opportunities were often unable to afford them.
 That is when it became a non-profit and we expanded our programs.
 It was very difficult in the beginning as I had no background in non-profit management, but over time, supporters and an incredibly dedicated staff developed and allowed the organization to grow dramatically.
 We now serve about 5,000 students a year through our tuition-free programs.
 We provide classroom and field-based science programming in partnership with low-income schools, after-school intensive programming that is provided to students as they enter sixth grade all the way through college, and community-based habitat restoration events.

 BB: What is the BAHIA program?